lethang7794/httpcode/README.md

 Each status code is displayed with:
 - Styled header with code and description
 - Category badge
-- Detailed explanation in a bordered box
+- Detailed explanation in a clean format
 - Clickable MDN documentation link
-- Beautiful separators and formatting
+- Beautiful color coding and alignment

 ## Detailed Information